861 Fuller Ave NE - Grand Rapids, MI 49503 - PH # 616.459.2773

-Just a reminder that on the first Friday of every month, several of us meet at the Empire Buffet on Alpine Avenue at 11:30am to enjoy fellowship and lunch.
+Just a reminder that on the first Friday of every month, several of us meet at 11:30am to enjoy fellowship and lunch.
+The location has changed!
+We are now meeting at the Hibachi Grill, which is located on Alpine behind the Target.
 The food is delicious as well as cheap, and no reservations are required.
 Just show up and enjoy!
-Talk to Tracy Tamm if you have any questions.
+Talk to Tracy Tamm with any questions.
 Next Lunch Date: Friday August 3rd @ 11:30am

 Northeast Community Potluck: Sunday August 12

 We will be holding another one of our famous potlucks on Sunday, August 12 immediately following our morning worship service.
 Bring a dish to pass, and invite friends and family to visit – everyone is welcome!
 There is always a ton of delicious food and good conversation.
 See Cherry Pakiela to help set-up or tear-down.

 Would you like to sing with Pastor Dan on Sunday morning?
 One commented they ‘didn’t know they could join me’ and she was surprised.
 Pastor Dan would love to see more folks use their gift of singing with him on Sundays.
 All he requires is a humble spirit, a willingness to attend practice on Wednesday night after bible study and Sunday morning at 9:00am, and a desire to worship God!
 Interested?
 Let Pastor Dan know!